| |

 Killing Chapel could be a moderately interesting pick.
 Enter The Chapel

-echoes the sound of the band's apparent role-models from the eighties, with
+echoes the sound of the band's apparent role-models from the 1980s, with

 some lengthy but aggressive tracks and occasional chaotic moments especially